astavri/Python-News-data-scraper-to-SQL/README.md

 What you need to do:

 1. create mySQL Database and Table.

-    a.
-CREATE DATABASE database123;
+    CREATE DATABASE database123
-    b.
     CREATE TABLE table123(
             title VARCHAR (255),
             published VARCHAR (255),
             search_keyword VARCHAR (255));

-    c.So it matches in the python script:
+So it matches in the python script listed below:

  add_article =   ("INSERT IGNORE INTO table123"
                     "(title, published, search_keyword)"
                     "VALUES (%s, %s, %s)")

-2. mySQL login criteria from python
-    a. replace the localhost, which if you are using local mySQL on your computer, it is likely localhost
-    b. replace all the XXXXX with your information. this is where you enter credentials and choose a database, in this case, database123
+2. mySQL login criteria from python replace the localhost, which if you are using local mySQL on your computer, it is likely localhost replace all the XXXXX with your information. this is where you enter credentials and choose a database, in this case, database123

 mydb = mysql.connector.connect(
     host="localhost",
     user="XXXXXXXXX",
     password="XXXXXXXXX",
     database="database123"   #Database Name in SQL

 3. Change the entries in YEAR, DD, MM

 start_date = datetime(2021, 1, 23)
 min_date = start_date
 max_date = datetime(2021, 2, 23)

 4. enter keywords

   a. you can run this with two different search keywords
-  b. or you can keep adding more search criteria with quotes and commas seperating them. searchlist = ["stocks", "bonds"]
+  b. or you can keep adding more search criteria with quotes and commas seperating them.

+searchlist = ["stocks", "bonds"]

-5. Run Script.
+5. Run Script

 6. Im working on making an executable .exe that takes the input in a prompt, which seems to be successful so far,